yiweichay/position-book-ui/README.md

 ## Backend system

-The backend of this UI is served through the position-book-service repo.
+The backend of this UI is served through the [position-book-service](https://github.com/yiweichay/position-book-service) repo.
+Steps to get started with the backend

 ## Tech and Getting Started